 • August-October, 2005: Crandon Park weathers two powerful storms, Hurricane Katrina and Hurricane Wilma.

 • March, 2006: A new chairback seating system debuts in the 400-level of the stadium court.
 The seats replace the bleacher-seating system that had been in place since the stadium’s inception.
 Capacity of the stadium court is reduced from 14,000 to 13,300, with every seat having a back for the first time.

 It is always Sony Open Tennis's goal to provide an enjoyable experience by meeting and exceeding the expectations of all our guests.

 The Guest Services Center is welcome to all guests requiring information about the tournament or the South Florida area.
-If you have any questions, comments, or concerns, or need assistance of any kind, please stop by the Guest Services Center, located on the north side of the stadium, between gates B and C. Our multi-lingual Guest Services Team is prepared to make sure all your questions are answered and all your needs are addressed.
+If you have any questions, comments, or concerns, or need assistance of any kind, please stop by the Guest Services Center, located near gate C of the stadium.
+Our multi-lingual Guest Services Team is prepared to make sure all your questions are answered and all your needs are addressed.